ncphillips/makersasylum.com/_events/post-apocalyptic-school.md

   title: Details
 - template: body-copy
   content: |-
+    ## When?

     **Survivors camp #1**: June 10 - June 14 \[Monday - Friday\]

     **Survivors camp #2**: To be announced

+    ## Timing

+    3:00 pm - 7:00 pm

+    ## How much?

+    INR 9500/- All inclusive

+    **Program fee includes:**

+    * Resource analysis and brainstorming session
+    * 4 Day session on key survival skills focused on Communication, Mobility, Defence and Power generation.
+    * Materials required for the #endgame
+    * Final obstacle course to survive using the skills.
 published: false

 ---